 Horton puppet.

 This one is a bit more intricate, but so clever!
-Made from a paper plate and gray men’s sock!
+Made from a paper plate and a gray man’s sock!

 How The Grinch Stole Christmas